 - 1. Men older than traditional college students have the option of either a Bachelor of Arts program or a Seminary Certification program. - 2.
-Men who are married or older than 21, and who have not attended MLC, should first contact the Pastoral Studies Institute at Wisconsin Lutheran Seminary. - 3.
-Men whom the Pastoral Studies Institute recommends to apply for the MLC Seminary Certification program must meet with the Admissions Committee before they are accepted into the program. - 4.
+Men who are married or older than 21, and who have not attended MLC, should first contact Dr. Alan Sorum at Wisconsin Lutheran Seminary (admissions@wisluthsem.org). - 3.
+Men whom Wisconsin Lutheran Seminary recommends to apply for the MLC Seminary Certification program should then contact the MLC Admissions Office (admissions@mlc-wels.edu). - 4.
 The Seminary Certification program is designed for men who have demonstrated spiritual maturity and leadership skills in their local congregations. - 5.
-Men older than traditional college students have the option of a degree program or a Seminary Certification program. - 6.
-The Dean for Pre-Seminary Studies tailors a Seminary Certification program to correspond with the academic background of each student. - 7.
-The Dean for Pre-Seminary Studies arranges a program that allows each student to acquire the needed academic skills in the fewest possible semesters. - 8.
-MLC awards certificates to men who successfully complete their prescribed programs. - Students who complete a Bachelor of Science degree at MLC and then decide to prepare for pastoral ministry may enroll in a two-year Seminary Certification program with the approval of both the Education Dean and the Pre-seminary Dean.
+The Dean for Pre-Seminary Studies tailors a Seminary Certification program to correspond with the academic background of each student.
+Those who arrive with a previous bachelor's degree normally require two years to complete seminary certification.
+Those who arrive without a degree normally require three years. - 6.
+MLC awards a certificate to those who successfully complete their prescribed program. - 7.
+Students who complete a Bachelor of Science degree at MLC and then decide to prepare for pastoral ministry may enroll in a two-year Seminary Certification program with the approval of both the Education Dean and the Pre-seminary Dean.